-Posting your polls when your audience is most active on the platform will improve the chances of participation.
-You can find the peak timings in your page insights.
+Post your polls when your audience is most active on the platform to get more views and improve the chances of participation.
+You can find the peak times in your page insights.

 Track the polls you post and respond to the results and comments users add to them.
-This will fuel the conversation around the poll and improve participation.
+This will fuel the conversation around your poll and improve participation.

 Offer a Giveaway

-You may want to build a campaign around polls.
-A typical way of doing that is by offering a prize or voucher for a selected amount of poll participants.
-Another option is to run contests between members of your Facebook community.
-This method will not only boost the engagement of your poll but will also attract new users to your page.
+You may want to build a campaign around your poll.
+You could offer a prize or voucher to a selected number of participants, or run a contest between members of your Facebook community.
+This method will not only boost the engagement on your poll but will also attract new users to your page.

 Focus On Your Audience